turretcss/turretcss/docs/getting-started.md

 ### Download

-Download the Turret repo to include ready-to-use CSS code to easily drop into your project.
-Includes compiled and minified versions of the Turret CSS.
+Download the turretcss repo to include ready-to-use CSS code to easily drop into your project.
+Includes compiled and minified versions of the turretcss CSS.

 <p>
   <a class="button button-primary" href="https://github.com/turretcss/turretcss/archive/master.zip">Download from GitHub</a>